 These are just some of the circumstances I can think of where I’ve observed or experienced vacation shaming, and I highly doubt that’s all of them!

-Subscribe to my blog to keep up to date on the next instalment of this topic, where we look at how to tackle vacation shaming and why it matters!
+Subscribe to my blog to keep up to date on the next instalment of this topic, where we look at unlimited annual leave and whether it’s too good to be true.

 Pin it for later!